Tennessee Titans vs. Miami Dolphins NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Dolphins stats and trends

-- Miami has played 15 games, with nine wins against the spread.
+- In Miami's 15 games this season, it has nine wins against the spread.

-- The Dolphins have been underdogs by 3.5 points or more six times this season and are 3-3 ATS in those contests.
+- The Dolphins are 3-3 ATS when underdogs by 3 points or more this season.

-- Miami's games this year have hit the over in 40% of its opportunities (six times in 15 games with a set point total).

-- The Dolphins average 20.3 points per game, comparable to the 21.7 the Titans surrender.
+- The Dolphins put up 20.3 points per game, comparable to the 21.7 the Titans surrender.

-- When Miami scores more than 21.7 points, it is 5-1 against the spread and 4-2 overall.

-- In games that Miami churns out over 333.2 yards, the team is 3-2 against the spread and 3-2 overall.
+- When Miami totals more than 333.2 yards, the team is 3-2 against the spread and 3-2 overall.

 - The Dolphins have turned the ball over four more times (24 total) than the Titans have forced a turnover (20) this season.